Sqlninja user manual

 3. Configuration file

 The configuration file (default: sqlninja.conf) controls most of sqlninja behaviour.
-Each option is in the form:
+All options are in the form:

 option_name = option_value